 You don’t need a car in Juneau as the main downtown area is walkable.
 All of the places you will want to visit will be accessible by public transportation or via tours.
 For the most part, if you book a tour with an operator, they will arrange to have you picked up and dropped off.
 The only reason to get a car is if you want to go exploring by yourself outside of Juneau.

 Take a helicopter ride over the Juneau ice field.
 This tour needs no company as you’ll be in awe of the scenery.
 There also lots of places to hike like Herbert Glacier.
 This is a pretty easy trail where you can bike or walk too and just simply enjoy the scenery.

 And these are all the amazing things to do in Juneau, Alaska.
-If you are planning to take a cruise to Alaska, chances are it may start or end in Juneau, so book a few days before or after your trip to explore this remote region of the United States.
+If you are planning to take a cruise to Alaska, chances are it may start or end in Juneau.
+This is a popular stop for many cruise ships and for good reason.
+So book a few days in Juneau before or after your trip to explore this remote region of the United States.